stelianaguta/santas-helpers/README.md

 2. create an mySQL database and add username/password credentials for it
 3. fill in the placeholders in settings.php so that the application knows how to connect to your DB
 4. execute the SQL script in "deployment/init_database.sql" to create the table(s) inside the database
-5. copy the entire folder "santas-helpers" into the web document of a PHP5 enabled web server (ie. Apache HTTPD)
+5. copy the entire folder "santas-helpers" into the web root of a PHP5 enabled web server (ie. Apache HTTPD)
 6. DONE.
 Use your browser to access http://your_domain/santas-helpers/